vardhan96harsh/vardhan96harsh/README.md

 Get-Content app.py | Select-Object -Skip 80 -First 30

 Send me the output.
 Then I’ll tell you whether to use JWT token or add safe local bypass.

+The local app setup is now successful; the next milestone is authentication access for protected endpoints, followed by AlphaSense OBO integration and query-response testing.